DanialArab/SQL/README.md

                             database=database)

         return conn

-    #  Creating a database in the MySQL server based on the SQL Schema of the Leetcode question
+## 3. Creating a database in the MySQL server based on the SQL Schema of the Leetcode question

+In terms of Leetcode database questions, the database first need to be regenerated.
+The function **database_creator** is executed to create a database and then the function **insert_data_to_table** is executed to populate the created database with the data provided by the SQL Schema, found in the Leetcode.com for each SQL questions:

     def database_creator(database_name):